VoxelCubes/AdvancedAsciiArt/README.md

 Exporting straight to an image though, avoids this issue and allows for more possibilities.
 The script will automatically center any character and can adjust the bounding box appropriately, meaning any font, including glyphs, are supported, as long as pillow can draw them.
-Simply supply a path to a .ttf file. _Note: you may need to exclude a number of characters
+Simply supply a path to a .ttf file. _Note: you may need to exclude a number of characters._

 |Glyph font|
 |--------|